cshtdd/hb-api/docs/code-architecture.md

 Where most of the code and business logic will live.
 This package should be independent of implementation details.

+## `utils` package

+Reusable helpers that are not specific to the project.
+This could potentially live in a separate repository altogether.

 ## `internal` packages

 Contain concrete implementations.
 Should not be directly referenced.
+These packages are a way to circumvent the disadvantage of having to mark every class as `public`.
+Ideally, interface implementations should be package-private.
+But this would required many factory classes.

 ## `model.internal.aws` package